logrange/website/blog/linker.md

 The restrictions above are needed for proper Dependency Injection process and avoid any ambiguity.

 ## Dependency Injection
-In Linker [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) is a process of assigning fields of a registered components by values of other registered compoents.
+In Linker [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) is a process of assigning fields of a registered components by values of other registered components.
 For understanding, which fields of components should be injected, Linker expects the fields be annotated special way.
 Also, The fields should have public visibility.
 For example:

 ```golang
 // MySQLAccessService implements DatabaseAccessService